yueyiwang/ios-decal-proj2/README.md

     * A TextField (where the user enters a letter as a guess)
       * Optional: A smart way for the user to guess letters (since a TextField for letter entry is bad UX)
-    * A UILabel that displays the "_"s corresponding to each word in the provided puzzle string
+    * A UILabel that displays the "-"s corresponding to each word in the provided puzzle string
     * A "Correct" Button (for when the user submits a Correct guess)
-      * Each tap of this button will remove an "_" from the puzzle label
+      * Each tap of this button will remove an "-" from the puzzle label
     * An "Incorrect" Button (for when the user submits an Incorrect guess)
       * Each tap of this button will display the letter in the TextField as an Incorrect Guess on the same screen